kyndder/OSX86dotNET-Linux4macOS/README.md

 - Install hfsprogs to access HFS and HFS+ formatted partitions.
 - Compile and Install APFS-Fuse to access APFS formatted partitions.
 - Mount APFS formatted partitions.
+- Mount DMGs.
 - Extract and decompile ACPI Tables.
 - Make complete system dump including Full Audio Codec dump and EDID.

-Currently it has full capabities Manjaro and Ubuntu but, the script was made with the intention of make it compatible to others distros.
+~~Currently it has full capabities Manjaro and Ubuntu but, the script was made with the intention of make it compatible to others distros.~~

+Now it's working in some of the most used distros...

 > You can download Manjaro Linux from [here](https://manjaro.org/get-manjaro/)

 > You can download Ubuntu Linux from [here](https://www.ubuntu.com/download/desktop)

+> You can download Linux Mint from [here](https://linuxmint.com/download.php)

-Keep inf mind that, by running the script from a LiveOS, you may need to perform a full system upgrade.
-The script will automatically do this for Manjaro but, for Ubuntu, external configuration is needed in order ro allow access to all repositories.
+~~Keep inf mind that, by running the script from a LiveOS, you may need to perform a full system upgrade.
+The script will automatically do this for Manjaro but, for Ubuntu, external configuration is needed in order ro allow access to all repositories.~~

+A full system upgrade isn't needed at all...

+Mint and Manjaro has full repository access from the Live OS, Ubuntu needs some interaction, you can find a better description [here](https://www.osx86.net/forums/topic/25653-osx86dotnet-linux4macos/).

 The usage is simple, clone or download it, go to its directory and run;